BassemMagdi0007/Escape-the-wumpus-cave/README.md

 <img src="image-8.png" alt="alt text" width="500" height="200">

-- **Empty Pit:** The agent and the first half-crate move similarly, but the second half-crate falls into the pit, transforming it into a "half-pit."
+- **Empty Pit:** The agent and the first half-crate move similarly, but the second half-crate falls into the pit, transforming it into a "half-pit."<br />
 <img src="image-9.png" alt="alt text" width="500" height="200">

-- **Half-Pit:** The agent and the first half-crate move as before, but the second half-crate fully covers the half-pit, leaving the final location empty.
+- **Half-Pit:** The agent and the first half-crate move as before, but the second half-crate fully covers the half-pit, leaving the final location empty.<br />
 <img src="image-10.png" alt="alt text" width="500" height="200">

 ```python